CHÂTEAU CHEVAL BLANC 1983

 If multiple bottles are in stock, the photo is non-contractual and illustrates the condition of the bottle.

-Tasting Notes: 1983 was a rainy year marked by an exceptional late season.
-The wines are aromatic, with great intensity and possess a certain sweetness on the palate.
-With good concentration, aromatic and round, the 1983 vintage is a beautiful success for Cheval Blanc during a rainy and difficult year for the Right Bank, saved by an exceptionally hot August and especially by an ideally dry September.
-The color is of medium intensity and displays a brick red hue tending towards orange.
-The nose is very powerful and intense with initial animal aromas, followed by notes of undergrowth and humus.
-When swirled, sweet impressions appear, with notes of acacia flower and beeswax.
-The attack is voluminous, round and alcoholic, giving the impression of a certain sweetness.
-It's a smooth wine with notes of cachou and anise on the finish.
+Tasting Notes: 1983 is a rainy year marked by an exceptional late season.
+The wines are aromatic, of great intensity, and possess a certain sweetness on the palate.
+Well concentrated, aromatic, and beautifully rounded, the 1983 vintage is a great success for Cheval Blanc during a rainy and difficult year for the Right Bank, saved by an exceptionally warm August and, above all, an ideally dry September.
+The color is of medium intensity, displaying a brick-red hue tending toward orange.
+The nose is very powerful and very intense, with initial impressions of animal aromas, followed by notes of undergrowth and humus.
+On swirling, sweet impressions emerge, with notes of acacia blossom and beeswax.
+The attack is full-bodied, all roundness and alcohol, giving the impression of a certain sweetness.
+It is a suave wine with notes of catechu and anise on the finish.
 The mid-palate, very concentrated, is dominated by blackcurrant aromas.
-Of medium length, the finish is a bit hard and tannic, but of very great intensity.
+Of medium length, the finish is slightly firm and tannic, but of very great intensity.

 Read more